learn-co-curriculum/phase-0-git-pushing-code/README.md

 using `git push` and `git remote`.

-Once your code is on a _remote_, it's backed up &mdash; which is always a good thing &mdash; Also, once you push to a remote you can choose whether to let others `fork` or `clone` and benefit from it.
+Once your code is on a _remote_, it's backed up &mdash; which is always a good thing.
+Also, once you push to a remote, you can choose whether to let others `fork` or `clone` and benefit from it.
 Let's learn how to `push` our code!

 ## Create a Remote Repository on GitHub